1Imaginal/cinedemo/README.md

 /* TODO

-Get a list of all available movies - In progress Access details of individual movies - X
+Get a list of all available movies - In progress Access details of individual movies - In progress
-Search and filters for movies - X
+Get a list of available movie screenings - In progress Search and filters for movies - X
 Show actors and directors - X
 Get available seats from a room proyecting a movie - X